 Those averages will have changed by the time you read this.
 But the point is that California jumbo loans usually have lower rates, on average, than conforming mortgage products.

-How much income is needed to qualify?
+How much income is required to qualify for a jumbo loan?

 This will depend on the mortgage lender you’re using.
 Since these loans are not eligible for GSE purchase, the rules and standards used by Freddie Mac and Fannie Mae (the GSEs) generally do not apply.
 With a California jumbo loan, the income requirements can vary from lender to the next.